Common Home Inspection Issues in Florida: What to Watch For

 4. Termite Damage

-Wood Damage: Termites are a common problem in Florida, and they can cause significant damage to wooden structures.
+Wood Damage: Termites are common in Florida and can silently weaken structures.

-Drywood Termites: These termites live in dry wood and can be difficult to detect.
+Drywood Termites: Hide in dry wood and are often difficult to detect.

 5. Electrical Issues

-Outdated Wiring: Older homes may have outdated wiring that can pose safety risks.
+Outdated Wiring: Older homes may not meet modern safety standards.

-Water Damage: Moisture can damage electrical components and increase the risk of electrical fires.
+Water Damage: Humidity and leaks increase the risk of electrical malfunctions.

-Code Violations: Ensure that electrical work complies with local building codes.
+Code Violations: All work must comply with Florida’s strict building codes.

 6. Mold and Mildew

-Hidden Damage: Mold can grow in hidden areas, such as behind walls and under flooring.
+Hidden Damage: Growth often spreads behind walls and under flooring.

 Please Subscribe so you don't miss out on our new Blogs!